bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Writing tests
 -------------

+Writing test is an essential part of software development.
+The WPS templates produced by Cookiecutter_ are already including the initial folders for units tests and basic dependencies in the environment.
+There are two parts of tests:

+* Unit tests:
+python nose-tests to check the functionality of functions and processes.
+They are stored in the folder `{bird WPS}/tests` and appropriate test data  `{bird WPS}/tests/testdata`.

+* notebook tests:
+Code examples of the documentation to demonstrate the usage of WPS services.
+The examples are written in jupyter notebooks and stored in the documentation folder `{bird WPS}/docs/source/notebooks/`

-.. todo:: Guideline to write tests.
+..
+EXAMPLE:: Guideline to write tests.
 Look at the Emu_ to see examples.

 .. _writing_docs: